 Those are just some of the National Park trails waiting for you to explore this winter.
 Don’t overlook our fantastic nearby state park trails like:

 The Patterson Trail in Carnifex Ferry State Park.
 Just 25 minutes from Fayetteville, this trail meanders around the top of the Gauley River gorge and has numerous overlooks.

 The Narrow Gauge Rail Trail, Manns Creek Gorge, or the Skyline Trail at Babcock State Park (also just 25 minutes from Fayetteville).
 Like those in the National Park, the vistas on these trails are far more expansive in the winter because they go through dense deciduous forests.

-Hawks Nest Rail Trail (Hawks Nest State Park) runs alongside the last two miles of Mill Creek as it rushes toward its meeting with the New River.
+Hawks Nest Rail Trail in Hawks Nest State Park runs alongside the last two miles of Mill Creek as it rushes toward its meeting with the New River.
 Wintertime hikers are treated to high water flow over the 25’ high Mill Creek Falls and icicle-covered cliffs all along the trail.

 Precautions for Wintertime Hiking in New River Gorge

 Winter hiking also has some drawbacks, but nothing that isn’t manageable with good planning.
 Here are a few common-sense examples:

 - Keep an eye on the forecast to be aware of any incoming weather changes and always carry proper gear in case you need to adapt.
 A waterproof jacket can be a literal lifesaver if you get caught in a rainstorm during cold weather.
 Hypothermia is not to be taken lightly.